 2 Tsp Dried sage leaves

-The really nice thing about these simple recipes is that you can easily recreate your own foot spa, without too much downtime and without having to leave the comfort of your own home.
+The really nice thing about these simple recipes is that you can easily create your own foot spa, without too much downtime, and without having to leave the comfort of your own home.

 If we have you hooked and keen to learn more about how you can treat your feet, you might find this an interesting read.